Janicua/Final-Project/README.md

 - IP Address: 192.168.1.110

-Description of Targets
+### Description of Targets:

-The target of this attack was: Target 1 (192.168.1.110).
+#### The target of this attack was: Target 1 (192.168.1.110).

-Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
+#### Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
 As such, the following alerts have been implemented:

-Monitoring the Targets
+#### Monitoring the Targets
-Traffic to these services should be carefully monitored.
+- Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

 Excessive HTTP Errors
 Implemented as follows: